 The candidates belonging to both sets (row-wise and column-wise) represent the final result.
 The procedure can be applied iteratively, since, once an error is detected and "corrected", the cloud is modified to some extent, and so are the scores.
+Each iteration will be named "step" in the following discussion.
 We keep track of the point already checked in order to avoid to select them twice; we form the candidate set as the intersection of all previous row-wise candidates and all previous column-wise candidates.